IGNF/pdal-ign-plugin/README.md

 │   ├── pluginFilter.md
 ├── examples  # examples of usage of the code or the docker image ├── ci
-├── macro  # Python module with ready-to-use filters combinations │   ├── __init__.py
+├── pdal_ign_macro  # Python module with ready-to-use filters combinations
+│   ├── __init__.py
 │   ├── macro.py
 │   ├── version.py